Skip to main content

 Companies that fail to price correctly can leave thousands or even millions on the table.
 In the 1990s, hard-disk drive manufacturers invested $6.5 billion in research and development.
 These innovations resulted in significant innovation as storage capacity improved 1,000 percent.
 However, manufacturers failed to price these innovations correctly, resulting in net losses of $800M, according to McKinsey analysis.

 But the right pricing approach can lead to market growth.
-Of the top-performing companies, Bain found that 76 percent strongly agreed that their pricing strategies maximised returns at the customer and product levels.
+Of the top-performing companies, Bain found that 76 percent strongly agreed that their pricing strategies maximized returns at the customer and product levels.

-While there are many approaches to pricing strategy, three different methodologies generally emerge:
+While there are many approaches to pricing strategy, a few leading methodologies generally emerge:

-Each option is best applied specific situations and each comes with certain tradeoffs.
+Each option is best applied in specific situations and each comes with certain tradeoffs.

 Van Westendorp’s Price Sensitivity Meter